Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Not every thread you see online or in-store is going to be a quality embroidery machine thread.
 Choosing a poor-quality or incompatible thread can lead to threads breaking, shredding, or fraying.
 This is not fun, especially if you’ve decided to embroider something expensive or sentimental!

 So what should you look for?
 Check to make sure the thread is smooth and uniform with no lumps, bumps, or visible fibers sticking out from it.
 Because embroidery happens so fast, minimizing friction between the thread and the eye of a needle means choosing a smooth, uniform thread.
-This also means trying not to use sewing machine thread, which can produce more fuzz and make a mess of your machine.
+This also means choosing machine embroidery thread over sewing machine thread in most cases.

 Embroidery Thread Weight Explained

 Threads are characterized by their weight, which is a measure of the thickness of the thread.
 The larger the weight number, the thinner the thread.
 Thus, a 50 wt thread is thinner than a 40 wt thread.
 In general, machine embroidery designs are digitized for a 40 wt thread, unless otherwise stated.
 This is the most common weight for embroidery machine thread.
 So, be careful veering from this weight without understanding how changing weight will affect the design.